freeletics/khonshu/docs/codegen/get-started.md

 To avoid having to access any generated code the destination is directly contributed to a `Set<NavDestination>` which can then be injected where the `NavHost` is created.
-By default this set lives in the `AppScope` component, but this can be changed by setting a different scope marker class to `destinationScope`.
+By default this set lives in the `AppScope` graph, but this can be changed by setting a different scope marker class to `destinationScope`.
 It's also possible to use `destinationScope` to create distinct sets of destinations.
-For example if an app has a logged in and a logged out component, their scopes could be used as `destinationScope` depending on whether a screen is shown in the logged in or logged out state.
+For example if an app has a logged in and a logged out graph, their scopes could be used as `destinationScope` depending on whether a screen is shown in the logged in or logged out state.